Signe Wilkinson

 Signe Wilkinson (born July 25, 1950, in Wichita Falls, Texas) is an editorial cartoonist best known for her work at the Philadelphia Daily News.
 Her work is described as having a "unique style and famous irreverence."
 Wilkinson is the only female editorial cartoonist whose work has been distributed by a major syndicate.

 Wilkinson is the first female cartoonist to win the Pulitzer Prize for Editorial Cartooning (1992) and was once named "the Pennsylvania state vegetable substitute" by the former speaker of the Pennsylvania House of Representatives.
 In 2011, Wilkinson received a Visionary Woman Award from Moore College of Art & Design.
-She has also won four Overseas Press Club Awards and two Robert F. Kennedy Journalism Awards for Cartooning, along with other various awards.
+She has also won four Overseas Press Club Awards and two Robert F. Kennedy Journalism Awards for Cartooning.

+In late 2020, Wilkinson retired as the editorial cartoonist for The Philadelphia Inquirer and the Philadelphia Daily News.
+She still publishes cartoons in Sunday editions of the Inquirer.

 Biography

 Early life and education

-Wilkinson was born into a Quaker family in Wichita Falls, Texas on July 25, 1950.
-She later received a Bachelor of Arts in English at the University of Denver.
-After earning her degree, she attended the Pennsylvania Academy of the Fine Arts; to support herself, she later worked with graphic design at the Academy of Natural Sciences, and various regional newspapers hired her as a stringer.
+Wilkinson was born into a Quaker family in Wichita Falls, Texas, on July 25, 1950.
+She received a Bachelor of Arts in English at the University of Denver.
+She then attended the Pennsylvania Academy of the Fine Arts; to support herself, she worked with graphic design at the Academy of Natural Sciences, and various regional newspapers hired her as a stringer.